We have your back

 Our basic fee is only $720 plus GST and disbursements (i.e. the cost of any necessary Titles Office searches or property certificates).

 Originally operating in Hawthorn, but now located both in Northcote and in Cranbourne North, Glenferrie Conveyancing Pty Ltd is a licensed conveyancer that holds the prescribed professional indemnity insurance, maintains a general trust account and is a leading subscriber to the PEXA electronic settlement system.
 We deliver a low cost, high quality and fully comprehensive conveyancing service, giving our clients an unmatched level of personal attention.

 As the founder of Glenferrie Conveyancing and managing the Northcote office, Andrew Rothfield has been delivering high quality conveyancing outcomes for his clients since 2012.
 But his career began in a very different field.
 Before qualifying as a licensed conveyancer, Andrew worked for 22 years as a hospital doctor specialising in obstetrics.
 He brings the same meticulous attention to detail, ability to cope under pressure and care for his clients to his conveyancing practice.

 Electronic settlement is mandatory for almost all transfers of land in Victoria since 1 October 2018.
 Electronic settlement is different from manual (paper based) settlement as follows:

-- A paper Certificate of Title is not provided at settlement.
+- A paper Certificate of Title is not produced at settlement.
 Instead, an electronic Certificate of Title is used in its place, and this cannot be lost or mislaid.